 Yes.
 A slight decrease in weight and muscle volume may be noticed due to lower levels of water retention in muscle tissue, but the actual muscle mass, in terms of muscle fiber, will remain after you stop taking creatine.

 Is Creatine Monohydrate Loading Required?

-Loading protocols like the ones mentioned above are not necessary for creatine to be effective.
-You can achieve creatine “saturation” by taking lower daily doses (~ 5 grams / day).
+Loading protocols like those mentioned above are not necessary for creatine to be effective.
+You can achieve creatine “saturation” by taking lower daily doses (~ 5 grams/day).

 Should creatine monohydrate be consumed on days off?

 To get the most out of creatine supplementation, you should take creatine every day, even on days off.
-Consider it a daily supplement that you take regardless of whether you have trained or not.
-This will ensure that you maintain consistently high levels of creatine in your muscle tissue.
+Consider it a daily supplement that you take regardless of whether you have trained.
+This will ensure that you maintain consistently high creatine levels in your muscle tissue.

 Is it better to take creatine before or after training?

 As mentioned above, creatine timing is not a critically important aspect to supplement with.
-Consistent use over time is the most important aspect.
+Consistent use over time is the most critical aspect.

 Studies that have examined creatine timing seem to indicate that post-workout might be a bit more bitter than pre-workout.

 Does it matter what creatine monohydrate is drunk with?